 Section 15125(a) of the CEQA Guidelines states: “An EIR must include a description of the physical environmental conditions in the vicinity of the project, as they exist at the time the notice of preparation is published, or … at the time environmental review is commenced….
 This environmental setting will normally constitute the baseline physical conditions by which a Lead Agency determines whether an impact is significant” (emphasis added).

 The San Diego Region is defined in CWC section 13200 and includes 11 distinct hydrologic units and the Pacific Ocean.
 Additional descriptions for individual hydrologic units are found in Chapter 1 of the San Diego Water Board Basin Plan.
-As such, the environmental setting for determining impacts is presented at a general level as each permittee may address Biological Objectives with a range of methods and controls.
+As such, the environmental setting for determining impacts is presented at a general level as each permittee may address the Stream Biological Objective with a range of methods and controls.
 Further discussion of the project environmental setting is included below.

 Project Location and Surrounding Land Uses